Radio Free Europe/Radio Liberty: Radio Free Europe

 According to certain European politicians such as Petr Nečas, RFE played a significant role in the collapse of communism and the development of democracy in Eastern Europe.
 Unlike government-censored programs, RFE publicized anti-Soviet protests and nationalist movements.
 Its audience increased substantially following the failed Berlin riots of 1953 and the highly publicized defection of Józef Światło.
 Arch Puddington argues that its Hungarian service's coverage of Poland's Poznań riots in 1956 served as an inspiration for the Hungarian revolution that year.

 Hungary

 During the Hungarian Revolution of 1956, RFE broadcasts encouraged rebels to fight and suggested that Western support was imminent.
 (Note: The RFE broadcast's ('notorious', according to Rawnley) role in the crisis was established by a United Nations Committee looking into the crisis in 1957 already.)
 These RFE broadcasts violated Eisenhower's policy, which had determined that the United States would not provide military support for the Revolution.
-According to Arch Puddington, a former bureau manager for RFL/RL, a number of changes were implemented at RFE in the wake of this scandal, including the establishment of the Broadcast Analysis Division to ensure that broadcasts were accurate and professional while maintaining the journalists' autonomy.
+A number of changes were implemented at RFE in the wake of this scandal, including the establishment of the Broadcast Analysis Division to ensure that broadcasts were accurate and professional while maintaining the journalists' autonomy.